Juancho1985/trends/README.md

 Development
 $ gulp

-Test
-$ gulp test

-Staging
-$ gulp staging

 Production
 $ gulp production

 ## API

 Not defined, only front end with mock values.
+You can find de mock in sr/js/mock You can define the api you need for production and development in the following
+files:
+/configs/app-config.json

+Then remove the mock, and add a promise to get those values in the way you need, set the collection with the values, and thats it :).

 ## Tests

-Tests runs with mocha, sinon, chai and karma.
-Expect is the one we use in chai.

-To run tests
-$ gulp karma
+Enviroment for tests is added, but there is not test yet.
+If you define some test just run gulp karma and you will be able to test what you need.

 ## Contributors